Selsion/DSPMods/DSPOptimizations/README.md

 The low resolution shells optimization is now obsolete with DSP v0.9.
 If you had lower resolution shells in your save, then the vanilla game will update them incorrectly.
 As of v1.0.6, this mod should update such modded shells correctly.

 ## Features
+- Dense spheres with shells now impact the game's framerate much less
+	- e.g. the framerate with a single sphere layer with 5240 shells with the game paused went from 8 fps to 24 fps
+- Multithreading is added for the logic controlling belts going in and out of stations
+		- this should greatly reduce the CPU time under the "Storage" category in the performance window
 - Dyson node logic has been optimized to take 20% as long
+- Hidden sphere layers under construction cause less lag
+- Shadows can be disabled in the config

 ### Other
 - Shadows can be disabled in the config